 Target is chock-full of great finds.
 There are affordable, stylish clothes, chic decor, and even food.
-It’s almost too easy to get carried away do some serious damage with your wallet.
+It’s almost too easy to get carried away and do some serious damage.
 With that in mind, here are nine easy Target shopping hacks.

 Embrace the ‘dollar spot’

 Don’t shun Bullseye’s Playground, AKA “The Dollar Spot,” when you walk into Target.
 It’s right by the entrance, so take a few minutes to browse.
-It’s full of marked-down goodies, and it’s a great place to look for small gifts.
-Be careful, though: It’s almost too easy to load up your cart in the dollar spot, so make sure you’re buying something you actually want rather than just snagging something because it’s a good deal.
+It’s full of cheap and marked-down goodies, and it’s a great place to look for small gifts.
+Be careful, though.
+Not everything is a dollar, so check prices.

 Coupons are the way to go

-Always keep your eyes peeled for coupons.
-At Target, you can even use several per transaction as long as the coupon doesn’t specify otherwise.
-Check Target’s website, the local newspaper, or online coupon sites to check for deals.
-And don’t forget about the Target Cartwheel app, which has its own exclusive coupons.
+At Target, you can use several coupons per transaction as long as the coupon doesn’t specify otherwise.
+You can find coupons on Target’s website, the local newspaper, or online coupon sites, like CouponCabin.com to check for deals (you can also score cash back at Coupon Cabin, too).
+The Target app also has exclusive coupons.
 Fun fact: You can even stack manufacturers’ coupons with Target coupons for more savings!

 It never hurts to ask